douglasgreen/pagemaker/README.md

-# pagemaker
-PHP microframework

-## Introduction
-Web apps are built out of web pages.
-A web page should be built with a logical design.
-This involves:
-* Layered design, into top-level page containers, medium-level widgets, and small level features of widgets.
-* Modular design, where the app is split into widgets each with their own CSS, JS, and HTML templates in their own namespace.
-* Plug-in architecture, where the widgets are executed independently so that their errors can be caught.
-* Clear file organization, where each widget is its own set of CSS, JS, and HTML template files.

-## Page design
-### Top-level containers and sections
-The top level of the page is a set of typical containers built by the Page class.
-* &lt;header&gt; tag, which might contain logo, search bar, icon links, and menu navbar
-* &lt;main&gt; tag, which is the main content of the page
-* &lt;footer&gt; tag, which probably contains some columns with links and a copyright

-The containers are identified with IDs:
-* &lt;header id="pmHeader"&gt;
-* &lt;main id="pmMain"&gt;
-* &lt;footer id="pmFooter"&gt;

-These are laid out with a grid and other CSS styles in a file that should be called pmPage.css.

-The use of standard IDs is a signal that the project's organization scheme is being used.
-CSS and JS should explicitly target the ID rather than the generic tag to avoid styling elements when not requested.
-So a well-designed pmPage.css file should consist only of top-level styles that target these container IDs.

-The top-level containers are broken down into sections, each identified with a class.
-These include:
-* article
-* aside
-* nav
-* section

-### Medium-level widgets
-The medium level of the page consists of a series of widgets.
-The widgets extend the Widget class and are render as &lt;section class="myWidget"&gt; tags where myWidget is the name of the widget.

-The widget is treated as a plug-in.
-When the widget is rendered, its errors are caught and displayed in the widget section so the page is modular and robust.

-The widget contains its own JS and CSS code files along with any HTML templates such as Twig or PHPTAL templates or basic PHP HTML (.phtml) templates.
-They are organized into separate files for each widget:
-* myWidget.js
-* myWidget.css
-* myWidget.phtml or myWidget.twig

-The JS and CSS files are considered well-designed when their top-level selector is .myWidget, which is the name of the widget class applied to its &lt;section class="myWidget&gt; tag.

-This arrangements makes the widgets independent and modular and minimizes conflicts.
-You can rearrange widgets in a page, change them, or replace them freely.
-You should also be able to copy widgets from project to project as long as they use the same page-building scheme.

-Because the widget is actually just a thin wrapper, it can execute any sort of third-party code including the rendering of third-party components.

-### Low-level divs
-Each widget should consist of one or more divs rendered with a flexbox inside its container.
-The rendering is done by the widget itself because it is a local concern.

-### Comparison with typical design
-Typical web design is:
-* Not layered, so there is no clean separation of different webpage features at different scales.
-* Not modular, so JS and CSS are all mixed together, making individual features hard to separate for replacement or redesign.
-* Not robust, because errors and individual page components are typically not caught or rendered as a whole page error.
-* Not clearly organized, because there are no guidelines about what files to put CSS, JS, and HTML code into.

-The absence of clear design leads to a disorganized mess of code that is hard to maintain and enhance.

-### Benefits of this design
-This design allows:
-* Top-level responsive design templates to be shared between pages and projects.
-* Medium-level widgets to be shared between pages and projects.
-* Easier comprehension of the project layout and modification process.
-* Reduce ad-hoc modifications and tedious bug fixes when adding or changing features.

-## CSS design
-The CSS files should be split into:
-* Layouts, that control position and spacing
-* Themes, that control color

-## Q&A
+# Introducing PageMaker
+A Revolutionary PHP Microframework

+## Overview
+Web applications are fundamentally a collection of web pages.
+A well-structured web page is a product of a thoughtful and logical design approach.
+This includes:
+* Hierarchical design: Top-level page containers, intermediate-level widgets, and small-scale widget features.
+* Modular architecture: Divide the application into independent widgets, each encapsulating its own CSS, JS, and HTML templates.
+* Plug-in architecture: Widgets operate independently, allowing their errors to be identified and handled separately.
+* Unambiguous file organization: Each widget is represented by its distinct set of CSS, JS, and HTML template files.

+## Building Pages with PageMaker
+### Top-Level Containers and Sections
+The PageMaker microframework facilitates the construction of a web page's top-level structure via the Page class, which generates standard containers:
+* `<header>`: Potential housing for logo, search bar, icon links, and menu navbar.
+* `<main>`: The primary content of the page.
+* `<footer>`: Likely contains link columns and copyright information.

+These containers are identified through unique IDs: `pmHeader`, `pmMain`, `pmFooter`.
+They are organized using a grid layout and stylized with CSS in a `pmPage.css` file.

+Our emphasis on standard IDs is a testament to PageMaker's commitment to clear, project-specific organization.
+CSS and JS should target these IDs to avoid unwanted styling.
+Thus, a well-constructed `pmPage.css` file should only contain top-level styles targeting these container IDs.

+Top-level containers can be further divided into sections, each denoted with their semantic HTML tag and identified with a class name:
+* `<article>`
+* `<aside>`
+* `<nav>`
+* `<section>`

+### Intermediate-Level Widgets
+PageMaker's middle layer comprises various widgets that extend the Widget class.
+These widgets are rendered as `<section class="myWidget">` tags, with 'myWidget' being the widget's name.

+We treat each widget as a plug-in; its rendering errors are caught and displayed within the widget's section.
+This approach makes the page modular and resilient.

+Every widget houses its own JS, CSS, and HTML template files, such as Twig, PHPTAL, or basic PHP HTML (`.phtml`).
+They are organized in distinct files named after each widget:
+* `myWidget.js`
+* `myWidget.css`
+* `myWidget.phtml` or `myWidget.twig`

+A well-organized JS and CSS file's top-level selector is `.myWidget`, mirroring the widget class name applied to its `<section class="myWidget">` tag.

+Our approach cultivates independent and modular widgets, minimizing conflicts.
+The modularity enables widget swapping, altering, and replicating across different projects, provided they adhere to the same page-building scheme.
+Furthermore, because the widget is a mere wrapper, it can execute any third-party code, including rendering third-party components.

+### Low-Level Divs
+Each widget comprises one or more divs rendered within its container using a flexbox.
+The widget itself performs the rendering because it pertains to local concerns.

+### Comparison with Typical Design
+The conventional web design lacks:
+* Layering: Absence of clear separation of various webpage features at different scales.
+* Modularity: JS and CSS often intermingle, making individual features hard to isolate for replacement or redesign.
+* Robustness: Errors within individual page components are typically not isolated, resulting in full-page errors.
+* Clear organization: Guidelines for CSS, JS, and HTML code file organization are often missing.

+The lack of clear design often leads to a disordered codebase, which is challenging to maintain and enhance.

+### Benefits of PageMaker
+Our design approach offers:
+* Shared top-level responsive design templates across pages and projects.
+* Shareable medium-level widgets between pages and projects.
+* Enhanced understanding of project layout and modification procedures.
+* Fewer ad-hoc modifications and arduous bug fixes when adding or altering features.

+## CSS Design with PageMaker
+We recommend segmenting CSS files into:
+* Layouts: To control positioning and spacing.
+* Themes: To manage color schemes.

+## Frequently Asked Questions
 ### Why not use single-page apps?

-Most apps don't fit the single-page app profile.
-If you force them into a single-page design, you lose the benefit of having stateless page loads.
-That's like putting all your code into a God object.
+Most applications do not fit the single-page app model.
+Forcing them into such a design eliminates the advantage of stateless page loads, akin to stuffing all your code into a single object.

-It is better to decompose your app into naturally separate pages and give them a menu or state machine that moves the user between pages in an organized manner.
+PageMaker encourages you to decompose your application into separate, naturally occurring pages, managed through a menu or state machine, offering a well-structured user navigation experience.